 Mild belly button pain is no cause for concern, but women who are experiencing any significant and ongoing discomfort and pain should report it to a doctor.

 An umbilical hernia during pregnancy is another possible reason for belly button pain in pregnancy.
-However, these types of hernias are rare and affect women who are pregnant with multiples or who are severely obese and pregnant.
+However, these types of hernias are rare and

 Symptoms of an umbilical hernia include: